-The sucess of our action will rely on you helping in gathering evidence by keeping the diary log forms provided, allowing access and carefully following instructions in respect of noise monitoring devices.
-Please return any log forms supplied to you as soon as possible.
-For daily incidents within one week and for less frequent incidents within two to three weeks.
+The success of our action will rely on you helping in gathering evidence by keeping the diary log forms provided, allowing access and carefully following instructions in respect of noise monitoring devices.
+Please return any log forms supplied to you as soon as possible - for daily incidents within one week and for less frequent incidents within two to three weeks.
 If it is not returned within four weeks, we will assume that the problem has stopped and the case will be closed.

 You should be aware that if this stage is reached your evidence would be essential to the success of any legal action we might take and you may have to appear in court.
 However, virtually all of the 1,200 cases we deal with each year are resolved before this stage is reached.